Khalid Skah: 1992 Olympics

-During the final 150 m Skah sprinted away from Chelimo to win the race and was disqualified, making Chelimo the Olympic champion.
-However, the Moroccans appealed the disqualification and Skah was reinstated as Olympic champion the next morning, because the rule under which he was disqualified did not define a penalty.
+Skah sprinted ahead of Chelimo in the final 150 m to claim victory, but was immediately disqualified, prompting cheers from the crowd.
+For about 14 hours, Chelimo was the Olympic champion.
+However, the Moroccan team appealed, and by the next morning, Skah was reinstated.
+The jury of appeal ruled that rule 143.2, which prohibited assistance, lacked a defined penalty, which rendered it effectively unenforceable.
+At the medal ceremony, Skah was met with boos, while the crowd reserved their applause for Chelimo.

 Other races

 In 1993 Skah won the 5000 m race at Weltklasse Zürich.
 However, he finished fifth in 5000 m at the 1993 World Championships.
 He ran his only world record in 2 miles (8:12.17) in the same season.
 He won the 1994 World Semi-Marathon Championships and finished second in 10,000 m at the 1995 World Championships.

 Skah's last major international meet was the 1996 Summer Olympics, where he finished seventh in the 10 000 m.
 In 1995, Skah was given Norwegian citizenship, where he lived and trained with athletes club B.U.L.
 After that, the Moroccan Athletics Association banned him from international competitions.
-Skah was reinstated in 2001, after which he tried a comeback to re-establish himself as one of the world's best long distance runners, finishing tenth in the World Half Marathon Championships that year.
+Skah was reinstated in 2001, after which he tried a comeback to re-establish himself as one of the world's best long-distance runners, finishing tenth in the World Half Marathon Championships that year.

+Personal life

+In June 2013, Skah was arrested at Orly Airport in Paris following an extradition request from Norway, where he was sought for alleged child abduction.
+Skah had been engaged in a long-running custody dispute with his Norwegian ex-wife, Anne Cecilie Hopstock, over their two children, Tarik and Selma.
+The case escalated into a diplomatic controversy after Norway admitted to assisting the children in leaving Morocco.
+In 2009, the teenagers reportedly fled their father’s home, seeking help from the Norwegian embassy in Rabat.
+They were sheltered at the ambassador’s residence before being smuggled out of the country on a yacht to Spain.
+While Norway confirmed that one of its diplomats had hidden the children, it denied official involvement in their escape, stating that two special forces members who aided them were off duty at the time.
+Morocco accused Norwegian officials of violating the Vienna Convention on Diplomatic Relations and called for legal action.
+Meanwhile, both Skah and Hopstock had been granted custody in their respective countries, though by 2013, the children were legal adults.